|

 theorists who have reached similar tentative conclusions.
 We at ASF

-look forward to accelerating scientific scrutiny of this and other intriguing
+look forward to scientific critique of this and other intriguing hypotheses

 Spiritual Computation: